 First Offense: Detention, Saturday School, 1-3 days in-school suspension or out-of-school suspension.

-Second Offense: 3-5 days out-of-school suspension.
+Second Offense: 3-5 days ISS, development of a behavior plan, and/or 3-5 days out-of-school suspension.
 Third Offense: 10 to 180 days out-of-school suspension.